Feed sack dress: Feed sack garments

 As early as 1890 the first osnaburg sacks were recycled on farms to be used as toweling, rags, or other functional uses on farms.
 A paragraph in a short story in an 1892 issue of Arthurs Home Magazine said, "So, that is the secret of how baby looked so lovely in her flour sack: just a little care, patience and ingenuity on the mother's part."

 By the beginning of the 20th century, flour sacks were produced in a variety of fabrics of tighter weave such as percale and sheeting and often printed in various colors and designs, and recycled for clothing and other purposes.
 Farm women recycled the sacks into clothing, and by 1925 the George P. Plant Milling Company of St. Louis produced Gingham Girl flour packaged in dress-quality red-and-white checked yarn-dyed fabric and used the sacks as a selling point.
-By the end of the decade Bemis Brothers in Tennessee, Fulton Bag & Cotton Mills in Georgia, and Percy Kent of Buffalo, New York were producing decorative sacks.
+By the end of the decade Bemis Brothers in Tennessee, Fulton Bag & Cotton Mills in Georgia, and Percy Kent of Buffalo, New York, were producing decorative sacks.

 Several educational institutions taught classes in how to use feed sacks, including The Household Science Institute, which produced a monthly newsletter called Out of the Bag and a series of booklets called Sewing with Cotton Bags, which gave instructions on how to use feed sacks.

 During the Great Depression the popularity of the sacks increased, as they were seen as a source of free garment-making material for impoverished families.
 Groups of women would get together to trade the sacks and itinerant peddlers bought and sold the empty sacks.

+Another driver of this recycling trend was, unexpectedly, the flour millers themselves.
+As the Great Depression intensified, they looked for ways to save costs.
+One significant costs was the cotton bag itself.
+Because they were sturdy, cotton bags could be easily cleaned and reused, so flour manufacturers began offering incentives to return the bags for refilling.
+Bag manufacturers responded to this potential reduction in their business by focusing on patterns and colors that would encourage the end buyer to turn the bag into clothing, curtains, tablecloths, and toys.

 By the 1930s companies regarded the sacks as a crucial part of marketing product.
-By 1936 the Staley Milling Company of Kansas City, Missouri was marketing "Tint-sax" in pastel shades.
+By 1936 the Staley Milling Company of Kansas City, Missouri, was marketing "Tint-sax" in pastel shades.